Administration & Security

 You can delete a user or group when that user or group is no longer required.

-You cannot delete the default groups Administrator and Everyone.
+Note: You cannot delete the default group Administrator and Everyone.

 Adding users to groups